 Listening is so much easier than reading, and this is why I love audiobooks.
 I don’t exaggerate when I say I love audiobooks — I sometimes consuming a book a week.

 Podcasts were my gateway to audiobooks.
 From NPR’s This American Life to The New York Times’ Modern Love, I listened to the point where I knew I wanted to listen to more, but with beefier substance.
-My listening skills sharpened, and I found immense value in listening in order to learn.

 Table of Contents

-Best Sites to Get Free Audiobooks
+Where to Get Free Audiobooks

 Remember your local library?
 Go there at once and get a library card.
 With your library card, you can sign up for a free app called Hoopla.